TimelyDataflow/differential-dataflow/mdbook/src/chapter_2/chapter_2_6.md

 ### Distinct

-The `distinct` operator is another convenience operator, and it takes any input collection to one in which each input record occurs exactly once.
+The `distinct` operator is another convenience operator, and it takes any input collection to one in which each input record occurs at most once.
 The distinct operator is a great way to recover set semantics despite differential dataflow's native multiset semantics.

 ### Threshold